Career Guide

 How to Become a Game Warden in Indiana: 5 Steps

-The path to becoming a Indiana game warden follows five core steps:
+The path to becoming an Indiana game warden follows five core steps:

-1. Meet the baseline — Confirm U.S. citizenship, age 21, education (High school diploma + academy), and a clean background for Indiana.
+- Lock in the basics — U.S. citizenship, the minimum age of 21, high school diploma + academy, and a clean record are the entry bar in Indiana.

-2. Complete education or qualifying experience — High school diploma + academy.
+- Satisfy the education or experience requirement — High school diploma + academy.

-3. Apply and pass the entrance exams — Indiana Department of Natural Resources administers a written exam, physical agility test, oral interview, and background investigation.
+- Submit your application and clear the exam battery — The Indiana Department of Natural Resources, Law Enforcement Division stages a written test, physical agility assessment, oral board, and background investigation.

-4. Graduate from the academy — Complete the Indiana Law Enforcement Academy (ILEA) program.
+- Earn your academy diploma — Finish the Indiana Law Enforcement Academy (ILEA) program.

 For the full nationwide walkthrough, see our how to become a game warden guide.